trkin/web-tips/README.md

 Here you can find a list of other demo projects that you can use as starting point.

-## Motivation
+# Motivation

 Use as your own tips repository.
 For example you have some script that you just created to solve problem in projectA.
-Let's say tomorrow you need to solve similar problem in projectB and day after that in projectC.
-You have to remember where is the latest version that I created.
+Let's say tomorrow you need to solve similar problem in projectB and after one day in another projectC.
+You have to remember where is the latest version that is created.
 Solution is to push to your own repo, for example `github.com/username/repo-name/my_script.rb` and put that as a comment in a projectA, projectB and projectC